 The City of Winnipeg has five different winter parking bans:

 - Residential Parking Ban (Know Your Zone) – A residential parking ban is called to facilitate the City’s snow clearing response to an extreme snowfall.
 All residential streets are assigned a snow zone; each snow zone is identified by a letter of the alphabet.
 Zones are plowed in 12-hour shifts, around-the-clock to enable timely and effective clearing of snow and ice from residential streets.
 Parking is prohibited on residential streets during the 12-hour period when a zone is scheduled for clearing.
 (Tickets will only be issued from 11:00 p.m. to 6:00 a.m. but we encourage you to move your car regardless if you will receive a ticket or not.)

-- Declared Snow Route Parking Ban – When additional overnight plowing is required on snow routes after a snowfall, a Declared Snow Route Parking Ban is placed into effect.
+- Extended Snow Route Parking Ban – When additional overnight plowing is required on snow routes after a snowfall, an Extended Snow Route Parking Ban is placed into effect.
 This ban extends the Annual Snow Route Parking Ban by two hours, so when it is declared, vehicles are prohibited from parking on snow routes from midnight to 7:00 a.m.
-(Tickets will only be issued from midnight to 6:00 a.m.)

 - Snow Emergency – The Mayor may declare a Snow Emergency at any time which will prompt a Snow Emergency Parking Ban prohibiting parking on snow routes.

 - Temporary No Parking – Occasionally, individual streets may require additional snow removal work.
 Temporary "No Parking" signs are posted when streets require snow removal.

 More information about parking bans is available at knowyourzone.winnipeg.ca